ViswanathaReddyGajjala/ViswanathaReddyGajjala.github.io/README.md

-This is the source code to my public website.
-Cloned from https://jonbarron.info/
+This is the source code for my public website : https://viswanathareddygajjala.github.io/

 To run locally: `python3 -m http.server`